fbpx

 First and foremost, education is a personal responsibility.
 Do not expect or demand Indigenous people do the work of becoming aware for you.

 Start by educating yourself on who the traditional custodians and elders are of the land that you’re on, and pay respect to them, both out loud and in daily life.
 Educating yourself on the owners of the land is crucial for performing an Acknowledgment of Country.
-This is a simple and important way to recognise the significance of the traditional landowners at the start of gatherings.
-Find out the name of the land in which you live and work on, and show a Sign of Respect in your home as a way of acknowledging First Nations people.

 By familiarising yourself with the land’s cultural significance, you are acknowledging that it didn’t originally belong to us, and the history runs deeper than what we’ve been taught.
-It’s a great way to begin to understand what really makes Australia the country it is and its Indigenous roots.
+It’s a great way to begin to understand what makes Australia the country it is and its Indigenous roots.

 Attend Indigenous Events

-Going to events like these is a great way to educate yourself and immerse yourself in many different facets of Indigenous culture.
+Going to events like these is a great way to educate yourself and immerse yourself in many facets of Indigenous culture.

 Purchase Indigenous-Made and Owned Products